mindsharelabs/php-browser-detection/readme.txt

 This most likely means your web host is running a very old version of PHP.
 As of version 3.0, only PHP 5.3 and above are supported.
 You can ask your host to upgrade PHP for you.

 == Changelog ==

+= 3.2.0 =
+* Update phpbrowscap to version 2.1.1
+* Update .gitignore to version 1.0.6
+* Update browscap.ini to version 6018
+* Change copyright
+* Add function_exists check to all functions
+* Update tests

 = 3.1.8 =
 * Add missing include file